-- 7.1 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins the school. - 7.2 Parents can withdraw consent at any time and must notify the school if they do not wish their child's photographs to be used. - 7.3 Photographs of children used publicly will not be displayed with their name or other identifiable personal information. - 7.4 Photographs of children will be processed in line with the General Data Protection Regulation.
+7.1 Consent from parents to photograph children at school events for promotional reasons will be sought when the child joins the school (we seek consent annually).

+7.2 Parents can withdraw consent at any time and must notify the school if they do not wish their child's photographs to be used.

+7.3 Photographs of children used publicly will not be displayed with their name or other identifiable personal information.

+7.4 Photographs of children will be processed in line with the General Data Protection Regulation (refer to data and online policy for further information)